CiscoLives/LTRATO-2001/_sources/tasks/task1/step1.rst.txt

 Step 1: Explore Lab Structure
 #############################

-**Value Proposition:** Understand the tools used in the lab and the lab's structure.
+**Value Proposition:** Understand the lab structure and the tools used in it.

 #.
-On the remote desktop, double-click the ``Ubuntu`` shortcut on the desktop.
+On the remote desktop, double-click the ``Ubuntu`` shortcut.
 #.
 Ubuntu will run on our RDP Jumphost on top of Windows 10.
-The bash Linux shell appears.
+The bash Linux shell will appear.

     .. image:: images/ubuntu-terminal.png
         :width: 75%